COVID-19 (Coronavirus) Updates

 VILLAGE CENTER & RECREATION PROGRAMS:

-Beginning on June 1 a limited amount of in-person business will take place at the Village Center.
-If you plan to visit the Village Center in person – please know that face coverings are worn in our facility.
-Our staff team continues to be available by phone (608.850.5992) and email (email@example.com) to help customers with questions, program registrations and other Village Center business.
+The Village Center is currently open for a limited amount of in-person business.
+If you plan to visit the Village Center – please know that face coverings are worn in our facility.
+Our staff team continues to be available by phone (608.850.5992) and email (firstname.lastname@example.org) to help customers with questions, program registrations and other Village Center business.
 A reminder that program registration is always available online at www.waunakee.com/recreation.

 Online programming options are available!
 Connect with us via Facebook (www.facebook.com/WaunakeeVillageCenter) and on our Virtual Recreation webpage which can be accessed at www.waunakee.com/recreation for some great ideas for staying active!

 The Senior Center continues to provide home delivered meals and case management services, both deemed essential.

 June 1 the Senior Center will be open for scheduled appointments for foot care and massage therapy.
 If you have an appointment for one of these services please use the North entrance, which comes directly into the Senior Center.
 You will have your temperature taken and be required to wear a mask.
 If you do not have a mask one will be provided for you.

 No one will be allowed into the Senior Center for any other purpose than scheduled appointments at this time.

 The RSVP Driver Escort program remains suspended.
 If you are in need of a ride to a medical appointment call the Transportation Call Center of Dane County 608-242-6489.
 They will assist you with scheduling a ride.

 If you are in need of an item from the Center’s Lending Closet please call to see if it is available, and we will schedule a time for you to pick it up.